pantheon-systems/documentation/source/_docs/support.md

 We don’t maintain the integrity of your site.
 We provide the platform on which any code can be deployed.
 We fully stand behind the platform and support that, but we aren't responsible for the code and configuration that gets deployed or any files uploaded to the site.
 We strongly encourage all developers and site owners to follow best security practices and keep core code and contributed modules and plugins up-to-date, especially with security-related releases.

 ### Debugging
-Code-level debugging and site architecture recommendations are available to Diamond customers.
+Code-level debugging and site architecture recommendations are available to Diamond support plans.
 New Relic is also included for most site plans and will help you get to the bottom of most issues.
 We have a [comprehensive list of docs](/docs/troubleshoot/) to get you started.

 ### Performance
 If your site is slow or modules aren't working, please see our [performance articles](/docs/code/#performance).
 Issues with the platform are posted on our [status page](https://status.pantheon.io).
 If there are no platform events, the solution is probably within the site's code.